Pierceson Coody betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Coody's most recent appearance at the Sony Open in Hawaii, in 2024, he missed the cut after posting a score of even.
+- In Coody's most recent appearance at the Sony Open in Hawaii, in 2024, he missed the cut after posting a score of even par.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.